 When you’re shooting, the key is to be relaxed.
 What happens if you’re not relaxed?
 Well, you’re just the opposite, you’re tense.
 This tension affects your body, and you end up causing yourself to tremble.
 Think of it this way.
 Pick up any object.
 Now squeeze it really hard—as hard as you can.
 What’s happening?
 Your muscles are becoming tense, and you’re trembling.
 This same thing will happen to your body when shooting if you aren’t relaxed.
 If you’re too tense, you’ll start to tremble, and you may completely miss the target.
 So, do us a favor, relax your muscles, stop straining so much and then shoot.
 However, don’t be a dead fish—that’s too relaxed—because if you don’t have enough control over your muscles, that can cause just as many problems.

 Breath control is important.
 Next, to physically holding the weapon, breath control may be the next most crucial thing.
-Simply put, when and how you breath will affect where your bullet lands.
+Simply put, when and how you breathe will affect where your bullet lands.
 For this example, we will address breathing in the prone position.

-If you’re shooting prone, when you breathe, your chest rises, it falls, and it will move the rifle you’re holding—if you don’t believe us, feel free to drop everything you’re doing, lay in the middle of the floor and test it out, you’ll look dumb but do it anyway, then send us a photo/video, so we can all have a good laugh at your disbelief—for the rest of you, know, this can cause you to miss the target because your rifle is moving verticle and the round will go where you’re pointing the barrel.
+If you’re shooting prone when you breathe, your chest rises, it falls, and it will move the rifle you’re holding—if you don’t believe us, feel free to drop everything you’re doing, lay in the middle of the floor, and test it out, you’ll look dumb but do it anyway, then send us a photo/video, so we can all have a good laugh at your disbelief—for the rest of you, know, this can cause you to miss the target because your rifle is moving verticle and the round will go where you’re pointing the barrel.

 So, how do we counteract our breathing issues?
 It’s not like you can stop breathing—well, you could, but we don’t advise that.
 Your first step, keep breathing.
 Yes, you read that right.
 Keep breathing while you’re working on getting your sight alignment.
 However, when you’re about to fire, hold your breath.
 This shouldn’t be a big deal, you won’t be holding your breath very long.
 In fact, you’ll be holding it during your natural pause, so it’s not much of a hold, I suppose.